 SPOILER ALERT!
 Proceed with caution!

-In the next few days I’ll be writing about the Cinemalaya, the Philippine Independent Film Festival.
+The Cinemalaya, the Philippine Independent Film Festival has recently started showing its films in cinemas.
 With 20 entries (10 full-length and 10 short feature films), the festival is the country’s biggest indie film festival, having promoted the production of 136 full-feature independent films and 118 short films, some of which have won local and international film festivals and competitions.

 I must admit, I have never watched a Cinemalaya film before, but my curiosity grew after I watched the festival’s opening movie, BuyBust.
 Growing up in a middle-class family, I was given the impression that quality local films are quite a rarity.
 I only learned of Filipino film greats such as Lino Brocka and Ishmael Bernal during my Humanities classes in college.